-Changes made in the Oil Levels screen will require a new download of the pattern to the machine control board.

-1. Use the left/right arrow to navigate to select the zone you want to adjust.

-The Oil Levels screen lets you adjust the amount of oil applied to each of the 39 boards in each zone of your pattern.
+- f NOTE: Changes made in the Oil Levels screen will require a new download of the pattern to the machine control board. - 1.
+Use the left/right arrow to navigate to select the zone you want to adjust. - 2.
+Press "OK" to go to the "Oil Levels" screen. - f NOTE: The Oil Levels screen lets you adjust the amount of oil applied to each of the 39 boards in each zone of your pattern.
 Oil levels are measured in "units of oil", the USBC standard, and are adjustable in 1-unit increments.
 The USBC minimum oil volume of 3 units is shown as a red line on the oil levels graph.

-Use the left/right arrows to select the board you want to adjust (numbered 1-39 from the right of the screen or L2 (left 2 board) to R2 (right 2 board).
-Refer to Figure 4-10.
+3. Use the left/right arrows to select the board you want to adjust (numbered 1-39 from the right of the screen or L2 (left 2 board) to R2 (right 2 board).
+Refer to Figure 5-10.

-Figure 4-10.
+Figure 5-10.
 Oil Level